Lima08/Lima08/README.md

 ### Hey there, I'm Lima!

-After eight years of leadership as a team supervisor, I embraced a pivotal career shift into software development in 2021.
-Since then, I've been working with modern technologies, including JavaScript, TypeScript, Vue.js, React.js, Node.js, Docker, GraphQL, and SQL.
-This diverse technical skill set enables me to contribute effectively to projects across the full spectrum of web development.
+<p>After eight years of leadership as a team supervisor, I embraced a pivotal career shift into software development in 2021.
+Since then, I've been working with a focus on Front End development.</p>

-In 2022, I ventured into the e-commerce industry, contributing to a SaaS platform by developing CRM and ERP solutions.
-This experience not only sharpened my technical abilities but also deepened my understanding of the critical business processes that drive successful online platforms.
+<p>In 2022, I ventured into the e-commerce industry, contributing to a SaaS platform by developing CRM and ERP solutions.</p>

-Today, I am driven by a mission to leverage my blend of leadership and technical skills to develop solutions that have a meaningful impact on people's lives.
+<p>Today, I am driven by a mission to leverage my blend of teamwork and technical skills to develop solutions that have a meaningful impact on people's lives.</p>

-My work is with people, processes, and mainly purpose!
+<strong>My work is with people, processes, and mainly purpose!</strong>

 <br />